edgepointlearning/edgepointlearning.github.io/collections/_posts/2019-01-16-get-employees-excited-about-training.md

 ---
-title:    How To Get Employees Excited About Training: 10 Ways To Motivate Them
+title:    "How To Get Employees Excited About Training: 10 Ways To Motivate Them"
 permalink: /blog/get-employees-excited-about-training/
 author:
   name: Michael Hansen